 - All students and school instructional staff are expected to eat in the school cafeteria every day - Students and staff shall clear tables of all waste and put waste into proper containers - Tables shall be left clean and orderly; and, chairs left properly spaced at each table. - All food items must be disposed of properly.
-No food may be taken from the cafeteria. - Students are not permitted to bring any drink items into the cafeteria. - Although students are welcome to bring their lunches from home, packaged restaurant food items may not be brought into the cafeteria and food may not be delivered to students at the school. - Students must not break into the lunch line or hold places in line for other students. - The cafeteria will close at 7:50 a.m. for breakfast.
+No food may be taken from the cafeteria, unless the cafeteria is following an approved emergency plan that allows alternate food service schedules and locations. - Students are not permitted to bring any drink items into the cafeteria. - Although students are welcome to bring their lunches from home, packaged restaurant food items may not be brought into the cafeteria and food may not be delivered to students at the school. - Students must not break into the lunch line or hold places in line for other students. - The cafeteria will close at 7:50 a.m. for breakfast.
 Students arriving after 7:50 a.m. will not be served, except in the case of a late arriving bus.